blockful-io/spp2-voting-app/README.md

 - Generates detailed reports of allocation results
 - Provides head-to-head comparison data for all candidates
 - Parses service provider names and budget types from choice options
+- Supports bidimensional voting with automatic grouping of related choices

 ## Algorithm: The Copeland Method